LERCAutomation/DataSearches-ArcPro-UserGuide/anatomy/anatomy.rst

 Output folder
 -------------

-All the GIS and tabular outputs from the tool are stored in a user defined folder (:numref:`figOutputFolder`).
+All the GIS and tabular outputs from the tool are stored in a user defined folder (:numref:`figOutputFolderExample`).
 These outputs **may** include one or more of the following:

 - A GIS layer containing the search feature
 - A GIS layer containing the buffer that was used